vyos/vyos-documentation/docs/configuration/vrf/index.rst

 =========

 It is not sufficient to only configure a VRF but VRFs must be maintained, too.
-For VR Fmaintenance the followin operational commands are in place.
+For VRF maintenance the following operational commands are in place.

 .. opcmd:: show vrf

-   List VRFs that have been created
+   Lists VRFs that have been created

    .. code-block:: none